py-bootcamp/learn-python-with-tdd/lists.md

 too, including lists.
 So you can list of lists of lists.

-[Check out the Python documentation on lists][documentation-lists] for an in-depth look into slices.
+[Check out the Python documentation on lists][documentation-lists] for an in-depth look into lists.
 Try writing more tests to demonstrate what you learn from reading it.

 [for]: ../iteration.md#
 [documentation-lists]: https://docs.python.org/3/tutorial/datastructures.html#data-structures